What You Need to Know About Email Phishing

 by Nick Volpe

-Email phishing attacks are largely on the rise.
-We want to give you more information so you can protect yourself and your business.
+Email phishing attacks are on the rise.
+How can you be protect yourself?

-Email phishing is a method used by bad-guys to trick and bait email users into sharing confidential information or downloading malware to their computer.
-Usually, the email looks like it is from a legitimate or trusted sender in order to gain your trust in tricking you into action.
-In the earlier days, the most common phishing attempts were Microsoft emails and emails from package tracking companies informing you of an upcoming delivery.
+In the earlier days, the most common phishing attempts were Microsoft emails.
+Alternatively, they were emails from package tracking companies informing you of an upcoming delivery.
 More recently, however they are using more sophisticated methods to tricking you into trusting the emails.